Mitul-Marimuthu/Niner-News-Frontend/README.md

 The deployment isn't working properly I need to fix it

 steps for running
-- create a virtual environment
+- create a virtual environment and activate it
 - install flask flask_cors google-generativeai dotenv
 - create NewsAPI and Google Gemini API keys and add them to a .env file
 - run server.py